 In their annual report Internal Audit is of the view that overall there are no areas of concern.
 There are some internal audit reports that are still in draft, should these raise any areas of concern they will be reported to the Audit Committee.
 There are no recommendations from this report requiring action.

 Their effectiveness in carrying out this function is assessed by the Audit Committee.

 The service is provided through an external supplier enabling access to a wide variety of skills and specialist practitioners.
-In order to ensure that the council receives the most economically advantageous service the contract was tendered and new contractors are in place from September 2012.

 4.8 External Audit